mackler/learn-rabbitmq/README.md

 # Receive the message

-Note: the receiver must know the name of the host to connect to, which is different depending on whether or not it’s running in a container (either "localhost" or "rabbitmq").
+Note: the receiver must know the name of the host to connect to, which is different depending on whether or not it’s running in a container.
+Without a container the hostname is "localhost".

     sbt receiver/run